Christ on the Mount of Olives (Beethoven): Instrumentation

+The soloists are personas: the soprano is a Seraph, the tenor is Jesus and the bass is the apostle Peter.

 Reception

 The critical response to the work's initial performance was mixed; while the Zeitung für die Elegante Welt's critic wrote that the oratorio contained "a few admirable passages", a review in the Freymüthige Blätter called the piece "too artificial in structure and lacking expressiveness, especially in the vocal music", and claimed that the performance "was unable to achieve really marked approbation".
-It has since drifted somewhat into obscurity, and is rarely performed, being regarded by some as falling below Beethoven's usual standards of excellence.
-However, despite conflicting contemporary critical reports and Beethoven's own misgivings about the libretto, "...after its premiere in 1803 the work was performed four times in 1804, and repeated every year, always drawing full houses, until it was banned in 1825 by the Hofmusikgraf."
+It has since drifted somewhat into obscurity, and today is seldom performed, being regarded by some as falling below Beethoven's usual standards of excellence.
+However, despite conflicting contemporary critical reports and Beethoven's own misgivings about the libretto, after its premiere in 1803 the work was performed four times in 1804 and repeated yearly around Easter, always drawing full houses, until 1825, when it was banned by the Hofmusikgraf.

-The "Welten singen..." finale chorus has enjoyed some popularity on its own, usually being rendered as a "Hallelujah", frequently performed by church, high school, and college choirs.
+The "Welten singen..." finale has become quite popular on its own, being rendered as a "Hallelujah" chorus, frequently performed by church, high school, and college choirs.